Trophea develops a topical product for the treatment of skin atrophy caused by long-term use of corticosteroids.

 Status of the project

 A formulation, a topical gel, has been developed.
 Following an advisory meeting with the Swedish Medical Products Agency in June 2017, Trophea’s development plan was established.
 The preclinical phase is complete.
 When the product has been manufactured according to GMP (Good Manufacturing Practice), a clinical Phase I study in patients will be conducted to demonstrate the safety of the product candidate followed by the Phase II study.
-Both studies are being planned and several interested clinics with good access to patients have been identified.

 Intellectual property rights